mcp-shark/mcp-shark/README.md

 # MCP Shark

+> **⚠️ ALPHA VERSION - STILL TESTING**
+> This is an alpha version of MCP Shark.
+The software is still under active development and testing.
+Features may change, and there may be bugs or incomplete functionality.
+Use at your own risk.

 > **Aggregate multiple Model Context Protocol (MCP) servers into a single unified interface with a powerful monitoring UI**

 MCP Shark is a complete solution for aggregating multiple MCP servers (both HTTP and stdio-based) into one cohesive endpoint, with a real-time web interface for monitoring and inspecting all communications.